Questions & Answers: FDA Center for Veterinary Medicine’s Investigation into a Possible Connection Between Diet and Canine Heart Disease

-While it is early in the investigation, the FDA’s Center for Veterinary Medicine (CVM) felt a responsibility to shed light on an early signal that we have been made aware of and to solicit reports from pet owners and vets that may know of related cases.
+The FDA’s Center for Veterinary Medicine (CVM) felt a responsibility to shed light on a signal that we have been made aware of and to solicit reports from pet owners and vets that may know of related cases.
 The data provided through reports will help inform the investigation.

 6. How many cases have been reported to the FDA?

-Between January 1, 2014 and November 30, 2018, the FDA received 300 case reports of diagnosed dilated cardiomyopathy.
+Between January 1, 2014 and April 30, 2019, the FDA received 524 case reports of diagnosed dilated cardiomyopathy.
 Some of these cases involved more than one animal from the same household.
-In the reported cases, there were 325 individual dogs diagnosed with DCM and 74 of those dogs died.
-There were 10 individual cats, two of which died.
+In the reported cases, there were 560 individual dogs diagnosed with DCM and 119 of those dogs died.
+There were 14 individual cats, 5 of which died.
 The agency received additional reports of cardiac symptoms in dogs, however, the reports did not include a confirmed DCM diagnosis.

 7. What brands of food have been included in the reports to the FDA?

-There is a range of different brands and formulas included in the reports.
+There is a range of different brands and formulas included in the reports and some reports named multiple brands and/or formulas.
+The FDA has compiled a spreadsheet of all DCM case reports submitted through April 30, 2019.
+Brands named most frequently in reports submitted to the FDA (as of April 30, 2019) that had at least ten reports, include Acana (67), Zignature (64), Taste of the Wild (53), 4Health (32), Earthborn Holistic (32), Blue Buffalo (31), Nature’s Domain (29), Fromm (24), Merrick (16), California Natural (15), Natural Balance (15), Orijen (12), Nature’s Variety (11), NutriSource (10), Nutro (10), and Rachael Ray Nutrish (10).
 These include both grain-free and grain-containing diets in all forms (kibble, canned, raw, home-cooked).
 The common thread appears to be legumes, pulses (seeds of legumes), and/or potatoes as main ingredients in the food.
 This also includes protein, starch and fiber derivatives of these ingredients, (e.g., [source] protein, [source] starch, or [source] fiber).
 Some reports we have received also seem to indicate that the pets were not eating any other foods for several months to years prior to exhibiting signs of DCM.

 Legumes are part of the Fabaceae plant family and are the fruit or seed of these plants.
 Common legumes include peas, beans, lentils, chickpeas, soybeans and peanuts.
 Pulses are dry edible seeds of certain legume plants.
 Examples include dried beans, dried peas, chickpeas and lentils.
 Not all legumes are pulses, but all pulses are legumes.
 Legumes/pulses are used as an ingredient for both human and animal food and have become a common plant-based source of protein.
 Many of these ingredients have long been included in pet food.
 Recently, the proportion of legumes and/or pulses has increased significantly in certain diets, including many labeled as “grain-free” or “zero-grain.”

 Rice is a grain, not a legume.
-The current reports do not suggest there is any link between diets with rice and DCM in dogs.
+The current reports mostly involve diets labeled as "grain-free", however the small number of reports received for foods that contain rice (including brown rice) do not suggest there is any link between diets with rice and DCM in dogs.

 There is formal definition for what qualifies as a “main ingredient.”
-We generally consider a "main ingredient" to be listed in a food’s ingredient list before the first vitamin or mineral ingredient.
+We generally consider a "main ingredient" to be the first 10 ingredients listed in a food’s ingredient list before the first vitamin or mineral ingredient.